We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 I believe that our early and continuing association with the bush is at the heart of the question about what it is that makes Australian bush horses and riders unique.

-I'll be presenting my thoughts and research here, in conjunction with the National Museum of Australia's Spirited: Australia's Horse Story exhibition, on show in Canberra until March 2015.
+Here are some of my thoughts and research in conjunction with the National Museum of Australia's Spirited: Australia's Horse Story exhibition.

 Neale Lavis and international victory for bush riding and horses